How to buy City Chic (CCX) shares in Australia

 Have City Chic's shares ever split?

 City Chic's shares were split on a 0.8:1 basis on 27 October 2006.
 So if you had owned 1 share the day before the split, the next day you would own 0.8 shares.
 This wouldn't directly have changed the overall worth of your City Chic shares – just the quantity.
-However, indirectly, the new INF% higher share price could have impacted the market appetite for City Chic shares which in turn could have impacted City Chic's share price.
+However, indirectly, the new 25% higher share price could have impacted the market appetite for City Chic shares which in turn could have impacted City Chic's share price.

 City Chic share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while City Chic's is 0.8364.
-This would suggest that City Chic's shares are less volatile than average (for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while City Chic's is 1.737.
+This would suggest that City Chic's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).